Miller

 Popularity as a First Name

 While Miller is still a relatively uncommon first name, it has been steadily rising in popularity in recent years.
 In 2022, Miller ranked as the 925th most popular baby name in the United States, up from 978th in 2021.
-It’s a great choice for parents who want something up-and-coming but not too trendy.
+It’s a great choice for parents who want something up-&-coming but not too trendy.

 Miller is also a gender-neutral name, making it a versatile choice for any child.
 For a girl, the lovable nickname Millie adds to the name’s appeal.
-For a boy, Miller pairs well with classic names like Oliver, Miles, and Mallory.
+For a boy, Miller pairs well with classic names like Oliver, Miles, & Mallory.

 Famous People with Miller as First Name

 There are several famous people who share the name Miller as a first name.
-One of the most well-known is playwright Arthur Miller, who wrote classics like “Death of a Salesman” and “The Crucible.”
+One of the most well-known is playwright Arthur Miller, who wrote classics like “Death of a Salesman” & “The Crucible.”
 Other notable Millers include:

 • Miller Huggins: Former manager of the New York Yankees